jackbmontgomery/Concurrent-Typing-Game/README.md

 cd bin

-java WordApp <number of total words> <number of words on screen> <dictionary file name in the dictionary directory>
+java WordApp -number of total words- -number of words on screen- -dictionary file name in the dictionary directory-

 Notes on the parallelism and the concurrency features are included in CSC2002S_Assignment_2.pdf.